PaddlePaddle/book/label_semantic_roles/README.en.md

 # Semantic Role Labeling

-Source code of this chpater is in [book/label_semantic_roles](https://github.com/PaddlePaddle/book/tree/develop/label_semantic_roles).
+Source code of this chapter is in [book/label_semantic_roles](https://github.com/PaddlePaddle/book/tree/develop/label_semantic_roles).

 ## Background

 Natural Language Analysis contains three components: Lexical Analysis, Syntactic Analysis, and Semantic Analysis.
 Semantic Role Labelling (SRL) is one way for Shallow Semantic Analysis.
 A predicate of a sentence is seen as a property that a subject has or is characterized by, such as what it does, what it is or how it is, which mostly corresponds to the core of an event.
-The noun associated with predicate is called Arugment.
-Sementic roles express the abstract roles that arguments of a predicate can take in the event, such as Agent, Patient, Theme, Experiencer, Beneficiary, Instrument, Location, Goal and Source etc.
+The noun associated with a predicate is called Argument.
+Semantic roles express the abstract roles that arguments of a predicate can take in the event, such as Agent, Patient, Theme, Experiencer, Beneficiary, Instrument, Location, Goal and Source etc.

 In the following example, “遇到” is Predicate (“Pred”)，“小明” is Agent，“小红” is Patient，“昨天” means when the event occurs (Time), and “公园” means where the event occurs (Location).